nazar256/friendship-api/README.md

 * for the same reason - easy using with Backbone API does not return Location header on item creation, it returns full created object instead
 * API does not actually implement HATEOAS as it's not required yet
+* in real situations if every user have near 200 friends, maximum nesting level would be 2

 ## TODO
 * create vagrant script
 * use nelmio/alice for fixtures generation
 * write a bundle to test the ApiDoc availability for every route (or find one)
 * implement Symfony 2.7 code sniffer standard to all project files!
+* find solution to reach high nesting level when database contains billions of users